ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 ### Writing SOCs

-When writing an SOC, first we need to make a writer object.
-Because we need to sign the chunk we need to pass in a `signer` object.
-The `signer` object can be either an Ethereum private key (as a hex string or `Uint8Array` type) or it can be an instance of the `Signer` interface.
-The `Signer` interface can be used for integration with 3rd party Ethereum wallet applications, because Swarm uses the same format for signing chunks that Ethereum uses for signing transactions.
+When writing a SOC, first, we need to make a writer object.
+Because we need to sign the chunk, we need to pass in a `signer` object.
+The `signer` object can be either an Ethereum private key (as a hex string or `Uint8Array`) or an instance of the `Signer` interface.
+The `Signer` interface can be used for integration with 3rd party Ethereum wallet applications because Swarm uses the same format for signing chunks that Ethereum uses for signing transactions.

 ```ts
 type SyncSigner = (digest: Uint8Array) => Signature